Home » Military & Veteran Benefits » PTSD Resources and VA Benefits

 How do you access PTSD treatment through the VA?

 After you have applied for VA health services, if you have a VA primary care provider, you should start by talking to them about your concerns.
-They can help you figure out if you do in fact have PTSD, as well as help you find treatment and support.
-If you don’t have a VA primary care provider or have never been seen in a VA hospital, you can call the information hotline at 800-827-1000 or contact your local VA medical center, or contact a VA PTSD program near you.
+They can help you figure out if you do have PTSD, as well as help you find treatment and support.

-If you don’t have VA health benefits, you might still possibly be able to get the care that you need.
+If you don’t have VA health benefits, you might still be able to get the care that you need.
 Those who have served in a combat zone can get free private counseling, alcohol and drug assessment, and other support at a community Vet Center.
 There are 300 of them.

 Yes, if you have symptoms of PTSD and suffered a serious injury, personal trauma, sexual trauma, or were threatened with injury, sexual assault, or death while serving in the military, you may qualify.
 You can find out more information on the VA disability compensation for PTSD page.

-As a veteran, if you do suspect you have PTSD, start the process of seeking help.
+As a veteran, if you suspect you have PTSD, start the process of seeking help.
 There are resources to help you find treatment and support you as you try to heal.

 RELATED: